TomLous/spark-valuta-forecast/README.md

 Steps,
 1. *optional* `Preview`
-2. `ConvertCSVToParquet`
+2. `ConvertCSVToParquet` optionally with year to filter as param
 3. *optional* `PreviewParquet`
-4. Window data & fit linear regression
+4. `ConvertParquetToLabeledPoint` optionally with year to filter as param 5.